voedger/reqmd/design.md

 ### SysTestFixture

-`SysTestFixture` represents a loaded test environment for system testing.
+`SysTestFixture` represents a loaded test environment for SysTests.
 It provides a structured way to set up and execute test scenarios with organized directories for TestRequirements and source code.

+Requirements:

+- treqs are copied and processed in a temporary directory

 ## Implementation details